What is Starch?

 Starch has a number of properties.

 - Starch as polysaccharide – Polysaccharides are a form of biological polymer that is widely used.
-In living organisms, their role is typically related to structure or storage.
+In living organisms, their role is typically related to the structure or storage.
 In plants, starch (a polymer of glucose) is present in the forms of amylose and branched amylopectin and is used as a storage polysaccharide.

 - Starch as a non-reducing sugar – It takes more than one hemiacetal “needle” in a haystack of “acetals” to give a positive sugar-reduction test.
 As a result, polysaccharides are not classified as reducing sugars.
 Starch, for example, results in a negative test.
 Starch and sucrose are both blue, indicating that they are non-reducing sugars.